RLGym/rlgym.github.io/docs/troubleshooting/troubleshooting.md

 ***

-#### I can launch one instance perfectly fine, but when I try to launch multiple instances, each game window hangs before crashing.
+#### When I try to launch multiple instances of the game, each window hangs before crashing.

 Make sure you are using the Epic version of Rocket League.
-Steam does not support multiple instances of the same game client being open simultaneously.
+Steam does not support launching multiple instances of the same game client.